MajickTek/CLS/README.md

 BASH example: printf '\033[2J'
 C example: printf("\033[2J");

-These codes cn be used to change colors, use font formatting, change the cursor style/location, and much more!
+These codes can be used to change colors, use font formatting, change the cursor style/location, and much more!